nksinghfirst/Pipeline-ci/README.md

 Step16 - APP Health was Healthy.

-Step17 - Then I make changes in deployment.yaml file changed 'replicas: 2 to replicas: 3' and then clicked on Refresh then it Synced it then their was 3 replicas.
+Step17 - Then I make changes in deployment.yaml file changed 'replicas: 2 to replicas: 3' and then clicked on Refresh or Sync then it Synced it then their was 3 replicas.

 Step18 - Then tested my CI CD setup by makings changes in code in git repo.